Accenture/waterfall-config/README.md

 You can find more usage examples in the link above and in the test resources within the project.

 ## Using Profiles
 Another opinionated feature of *wconf* is the profile selection.
-Using grouping of configuration variables and a configuration property named `profiles.active` lets you activate a portion of the complete application configuration properties.
+Using grouping of configuration variables and a configuration property named `wconf_active_profile` lets you activate a portion of the complete application configuration properties.

 ```
-profiles {
-  available: [dev, test, production]
-  active: test
+wconf_active_profile: test
-}

 dev {
   foo=bar in dev